Account Holds

 Hold Message Explanation How to resolve Hold

 Immunization Students must be in compliance with immunization law.
 If we do not have your immunization record or an exemption on file it will create a hold.
-You should submit your immunization record or exemption to registration staff.
+You should upload your immunization record or exemption in Workday (Login Required).
 Current forms are available on the Colorado Department of Public Health and Environment website.

 Once the information is received, it will be entered into your account and the hold will be removed.